YashiDev556/politician-speech-classification/README.md

 # Politician Speech Classifier

-Using Tensorflow LSTM neural network models and text tokenizer to classify political speeches made by U.S and international politicians.
+Using Tensorflow LSTM neural network models with L2 regularization and class weight specification, as well as a text tokenizer for data preparation, to classify political speeches made by U.S and international politicians.
 Working on classifying international politican speeches by how adversarial each speech is.

 Goal: Creating a Neural network that classifies whether a given international speech is adversarial, friendly, or unrelated to the United States.
 Then use the Bayesian Optimization method of hyperparameter